Everything You Need to Know About Feeding a Puppy

 If you are feeding refrigerated food, take it out of the refrigerator 30 to 60 minutes before feeding, since your puppy won't want it if it's too cold.

-Your puppy obviously need to have clean water available all the time.
+Your puppy obviously needs to have clean water available all the time.
 Make sure you change the water every day.

 Puppies will need to drink often, and you'll notice that they drink a lot.
 This is because they haven't figured out when they've had enough yet.